RivaD2/node-app/node-app/notes.md

           - app.use uses two args ('path', router object exported);
           - I tell Express that any routes that start with api/courses use this router(the router that I loaded on courses module)
-          - then I can make my routes shorter in courses.js, I don't need to repeat api/courses on every route because in index.js I told Express that any routes that start with api/courses should be handled by courses router
+          - Then I can make my routes shorter in courses.js, I don't need to repeat api/courses on every route because in index.js I told Express that any routes that start with api/courses should be handled by courses router
-          - the routes changed to '/' for all api.courses
+          - The routes changed to '/' for all api.courses
-          - for routes that had paramater, I added '/:id'
+          - For routes that had paramater, I added '/:id'
           - In routes folder, I added home.js
               - I loaded express in home.js ---> const express = require('express)
               - Then I get router by ----> const router = express.Router()